 1 on 1 Personal Training

 1 on 1 training is always going to be the most beneficial way to get in shape.
-The trainer is 100% dedicated to you and only you and they can adjust your workout for your specific needs.
+The personal trainer is 100% dedicated to you and only you and they can adjust your workout for your specific needs.
 Do you have a back problem?
 Do you have high blood pressure?
 These are all things that a trainer who’s training you 1 on 1 will be able to look out for by adjusting your workout routine.
 Because this is the most personalized and thorough approach, it’s of course going to be the most expensive option.
-Most personal trainers in Philadelphia can range from $60-$85 per hour long session, depending on their education, experience, and success rates with past clients.
-While many people looking for personal trainers might try to look for the cheapest option, I’d like to give a warning: just like anything else, you get what you pay for.
+The rate of a personal trainer is dependent on their education, experience, and success rates with past clients.
+While many people looking for personal trainers might try to look for the cheapest option, we’d like to give a warning: just like anything else, you get what you pay for.
 Would you hire a lawyer who charged $20 per hour?
 Would you hire a mechanic who charges $30 to fix your car that doesn’t run?
 Probably not, because if it sounds too good to be true, it probably is.

 Small Group Training

-Small group training can be an excellent option for those who still want some close attention during their workouts but they don’t have any serious issues that need to be addressed.
+Small group training can be an excellent option for those who don’t have the funds for one on one training.
 This is more of an option for fairly healthy individuals looking to lose a few pounds, as opposed to someone who has injuries, health concerns, etc. The group dynamic can make the workout fun and it can help motivate you to show up.
 If having a personal trainer who expects you to come isn’t motivation enough, how would you feel if 3 of your friends called you every time you failed to show up for a session?
 The accountability factor is what keeps you coming back consistently.
-These small group sessions are significantly less than 1 on 1 training because you’re not getting that ultra personalized workout.
+These small group sessions are slightly less than 1 on 1 training because you’re not getting that ultra personalized workout.
 One drawback to group training, however, is not having a workout created specifically for you.
 If you have an injury, health concern, or a muscular imbalance, this may not be addressed in a group workout.

 30 Minute Sessions

-If the idea of not having a personalized approach scares you but you can’t afford 60 minute sessions with a trainer, 30 minute sessions might be just for you.
+If the idea of not having a personalized approach scares you but you can’t afford 60 minute sessions with a personal trainer in Philadelphia, 30 minute sessions might be just for you.
 By doing your warm-up before your trainer shows up, you cut out some of the time the two of you need to spend together.
-I should warn you, if you’re expecting to chit chat during this 30 minute session, you’ll be in for a rude awakening.
+We should warn you, if you’re expecting to chit chat during this 30 minute session, you’ll be in for a rude awakening.
 30 minute sessions are usually more fast-paced due to the time constraints.
 These can be a great way to make sure you get in some sort of effective workout more often.
 Expect the cost of these sessions to be a little more than half the cost of that trainer’s 60 minute sessions.
-So if the trainer charges $70 per hour, expect to pay around $45-$50 for a 30 minute session.

 Boot Camps/Large Group Sessions

-The last option I’m going to give you today is the least expensive option.
+The last option is the least expensive option.
 Boot camps or large group sessions (typically 5-15 people) can give you an effective workout in a fun and dynamic group setting.
 The workouts are usually designed so you’re working out side by side with your fellow participants and this really gives you a chance to feel more like a bonded group.
 This group dynamic can also create more of a feeling of accountability.
 However, the problem with these large groups is that you will not receive the same personalized attention you would with 1 on 1 training.
 If you’re healthy with no health issues, that might be fine for you.
 However, the client with high blood pressure, back problems, and a bad knee might not benefit from large group instruction.
-This type of training is the least expensive and can range from $10-$30 per class.
+This type of training is the least expensive but definitely comes with drawbacks.